 Hurt People… Hurt People

 Our pride and our psychological defenses prevent us from speaking about what we are really feeling and thinking.
-When people get scared or hurt adrenaline kicks in and strategies of fight or flight are considered such as those behaviors in the red listed on the right side of the figure are the behaviors of fight or flight..
+People get scared or hurt and adrenaline surges throughout your body in milliseconds.
+Strategies of fight or flight are unconsciously set into motion without thinking.
+The behaviors in the red listed on the right side of the figure are the behaviors of fight or flight..